-Spring Arbor is a decidedly white-collar town, with fully 89.18% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Spring Arbor is a town of service providers, sales and office workers and professionals.
-There are especially a lot of people living in Spring Arbor who work in sales jobs (15.49%), teaching (12.99%) and food service (12.49%).
+Spring Arbor is a decidedly white-collar town, with fully 93.09% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Spring Arbor is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Spring Arbor who work in teaching (18.35%), office and administrative support (13.91%), and personal care services (13.74%).

 Of important note, Spring Arbor is also a town of artists.
 Spring Arbor has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Spring Arbor’s character.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.00% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.